AnyBody/ammr/Docs/README.md

   models which can be customized and scaled to build a specific musculoskeletal model.
 * [Application examples](https://anyscript.org/ammr-doc/auto_examples/index.html):
-  in which the body models are utilized in specific applications (from everyday activities, like pushing the acceleration or brake pedals of a car, to workplace-specific scenarios).
+  where body models are used in specific applications (from everyday activities with MoCap, othopaedics simulations, to ergonomic workcenarios).

 The models are developed in research projects at academic institutions or by [AnyBody Technology](https://www.anybodytech.com) in collaboration with academic